Updated: May 14, 2021

 You can use the below email validation steps, if the form is hosted in cloud pages.

-How to validate Form email address in real time using SFMC API ?
+How to validate Form email addresses in real time using SFMC API ?

 We are going to use the same process but using Oauth2 to connect SFMC and not by publicly accessible URL.
 We will be leveraging the REST API provided by SFMC to validate the email.

-Before you we connect to marketing cloud you would need to create a installed package for API Integration.
+Before you connect to the marketing cloud you would need to create an installed package for API Integration.
 This post assumes that you have completed this step.

 Step 1 : Get access token via Ampscript

-It will be easy to use for you to get access token via SSJS.
+It will be easy to use for you to get access tokens via SSJS.
 But, am a fan of ampscript, so let's try using it to retrieve the access token using ampscript:

-You can use the below code to get the access token. @apitoken variable will hold your access token. [view full code]
+You can use the below code to get the access token. @apitoken variable will hold your access token. [view code snippet]

-Note: It's not recommended to store the Client ID and Client secret in cloud page.
-So, please store it in data extension and pull it to cloud page using Look up functions.
+Note: It's not recommended to store the Client ID and Client secret in a cloud page.
+So, please store it in a data extension and pull it to the cloud page using Lookup functions.

 Just change it to your client_id, Client_secret, MID (Account ID), Post URL for authentication from the below code.

-This will return success response with access token for the next REST API call.
+This will return a success response with access token for the next REST API call.

 Step 2: Use access token to validate email

-Below is the full code which includes the basic form (First Name, last Name & Email Address) and the 2nd Post call to validate the email address. [view full code]
+Below is the full code which includes the basic form (First Name, last Name & Email Address) and the 2nd Post call to validate the email address. [view code snippet]

 Break up the Validators in SFMC REST API:

-You can trigger a real time verification email using Triggered sends for those email address are valid.
+You can trigger a real time verification email using Triggered sends for those email addresses are valid.
 Feel free to look at my previous post on send triggered emails via ampscript.

-Before you get into code, its better to test your REST API in Postman and if its works then start the coding!
+Before you get into code, it's better to test your REST API in Postman and if it works then start the coding!

-If you are hosting the form in website or any other site apart from cloud page you can still leverage the Marketing Cloud API to validate email if the website supports REST and if you have access to marketing cloud.
+If you are hosting the form on a website or any other site apart from the cloud page you can still leverage the Marketing Cloud API to validate email if the website supports REST and if you have access to marketing cloud.